-If a CGT event happened to a CGT asset after 11.45am (by legal time in the ACT) on 21 September 1999 and you acquired the asset at least 12 months before the CGT event, you may be entitled to discount the capital gain after applying capital losses.
-The discount percentage for an individual or trust is 50% and for a complying superannuation entity it is 331⁄2%.
+If a CGT event happened to a CGT asset after 11.45am AEST on 21 September 1999 and you acquired the asset at least 12 months before the CGT event, you may be entitled to discount the capital gain after applying capital losses.
+The discount percentage for an individual or trust is 50% and for a complying superannuation entity it is 331/3%.
 Companies are not eligible for the CGT discount (other than those life insurance companies and friendly societies which carry on life insurance business that are entitled to the CGT discount in respect of their complying superannuation business).
-You apply 2017-18 capital losses and then unapplied net capital losses from earlier years against 2017-18 capital gains before applying the CGT discount.
+You apply 2019-20 capital losses and then unapplied net capital losses from earlier years against 2019-20 capital gains before applying the CGT discount.
 If any capital gains qualify for the CGT small business concessions, you then apply those concessions to each capital gain.